drmanhatin/drmanhatin.github.io/_posts/2022-2-2-run-your-azure-function-as-a-docker-container.md

 2. docker exec -it "FIRSTCHARSOFCONTAINER" /bin/bash
 ```

 Now you can explore the container using the command line!
-When building the docker container I used this to check whether all files were in the correct place.
+When building the docker container, I used this tool to check whether all files were in the correct place.

 ## Deploy it to Azure
 The next step is to deploy the docker container to Azure.
 First we will make a container registry which we will use to store the container image we built.